abbatistam/abbatistam/README.md

 - **Vue.js 3** with Composition API and modern patterns
 - **Nuxt.js** for Vue-based SSR/SSG applications
 - **React** with hooks, context, and reusable component patterns
+- **Angular** with standalone components, signals, and reactive programming
 - **TypeScript** for type-safe development and better maintainability

 ### **Component Systems & Design**